rafiqhasan/covid-vaccine-alert-India/readme.md

 Release 1.14 ( 10th May - 5:35 PM IST ):
 - Remove complexity of config.json manual setup
 - Made age limit as optional
+- Whatsapp alert also shows the Center name

 Release 1.13 ( 9th May - 12:35 PM IST ):
 - Added feature to provide minimum number of slots, on which alert should be given